 tell you with words that he or she doesn't want to be with you (example: "I don't want to play with you.")

 If someone doesn't want to play or be your friend, that's OK.
 Leave that person alone.
-Go find someone else to be with who wants to be your friend.
+Go find someone else to play with who wants to be your friend.

 People who bully may laugh when you're around — but it's not because they're being nice.
 They may be laughing at you, instead of with you.
 So, how can you tell the difference?